gnulag/gnulag.net/README.md

 # GNU/Lag

-Welcome to browndawg's highbrown society.
-Programmers + Sysadmins welcome.
+Welcome to browndawg's highbrown society for programmers and sysadmins.

 ## Rules